Operational Finance: Blending the Operational CFO and Strategic CFO

 During a market downturn, operating CFOs will know how to drive efficiencies in the day-to-day business.

-They could advise you on decisions around improving cash flows, such as how to improve revenue per employee or how to change payment plans.
+They could advise you on business decision-making around improving cash flows, such as how to improve revenue per employee or how to change payment plans.

 Optimize Performance by Comparing KPIs Against Benchmarks